-The total pension liability for the June 30, 2014 measurement date was determined by an actuarial valuation as of January 1, 2014 rolled forward to June 30, 2014.
-The total pension liability for the June 30, 2013 measurement date was determined by an actuarial valuation as of January 1, 2014, rolled back to June 30, 2013.
+The total pension liability for the June 30, 2015 measurement date was determined by an actuarial valuation as of January 1, 2015 rolled forward to June 30, 2015.
 This valuation used the following assumptions:

-- (a) 8.0% investment rate of return, (b) 3.5% interest rate credited to the annuity savings fund and (c) 3.0% cost of living increase per year. - Salary increases are based on analyses of past experience but range from 4.0% to 7.5% depending on length of service. - Mortality rates were as follows: - Pre-retirement reflects RP-2000 Employees table adjusted for "white-collar" employment projected 22 years with Scale AA (gender distinct) - Post-retirement reflects RP-2000 Healthy Annuitant table adjusted for large annuity amounts and projected 17 years with Scale AA (gender distinct) - Disability reflects RP-2000 Healthy Annuitant table adjusted for large annuity amounts and projected 17 years with Scale AA (gender distinct) set forward 3 years for males.
+- (a) 7.50% investment rate of return, (b) 3.5% interest rate credited to the annuity savings fund and (c) 3.0% cost of living increase per year. - Salary increases are based on analyses of past experience but range from 4.0% to 7.5% depending on length of service. - Mortality rates were as follows: - Pre-retirement reflects RP-2014 Employees table projected generationally with Scale BB and a base year of 2014 (gender district) - Post-retirement reflects RP-2014 Healthy Annuitant table projected generationally with Scale BB and a base year (gender district) - Disability assumed to be in accordance with the RP-2014 Health Annuitant Table projected generationally with Scale BB and a base year 2014 set forward 4 years

 Investment assets of the MTRS are with the Pension Reserves Investment Trust (PRIT) Fund.
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future rates of return by the target asset allocation percentage.
-Best estimates of geometric rates of return for each major asset class included in the PRIT Fund's target asset allocation as of June 30, 2014 and 2013 are summarized in the following table:
+Best estimates of geometric rates of return for each major asset class included in the PRIT Fund's target asset allocation as of June 30, 2015 are summarized in the following table:

-Long-Term Expected
+Target Long-Term Expected

-Target Real Rate of Return
+Asset Class Allocation Real Rate of Return

-Asset Class Allocation 2014 2013
+Global equity 40.00% 6.90%

-Global equity 43.00% 7.20% 7.70%
+Core fixed income 13.00% 2.40%

-Core fixed income 13.00% 2.50% 2.00%
+Private equity 10.00% 8.50%

-Hedge funds 10.00% 5.50% 4.75%
+Real estate 10.00% 6.50%

-Private equity 10.00% 8.80% 9.00%
+Value added fixed income 10.00% 5.80%

-Real estate 10.00% 6.30% 6.00%
+Hedge funds 9.00% 5.80%

-Value added fixed income 10.00% 6.30% 6.30%
+Portfolio Completion Strategies 4.00% 5.50%

-Timeber/natural resources 4.00% 5.00% 5.00%
+Timber/natural resources 4.00% 6.60%

 Total 100.00%